 By 1862, it had outgrown that space.
-So museum bigwigs bought land called Manhattan Square across Central Park West from 77th to 81st Streets.
+So museum bigwigs obtained land called Manhattan Square across Central Park West from 77th to 81st Streets.
 Plans for a grand, world-class natural history museum were drawn up.

 The first building, above, opened in 1877.
 It sure looks lonely all by itself out there on the empty and untamed–looking Upper West Side, doesn’t it? (photo from the Museum of the City of New York)